JonathanMair/databreeze/README.md

 ['Mandu', 'Jin']
 ```

-However, if we try this for a field that is not present for every record, like this:
+However, if we try this for a field that is not present in every record, like this…

 ```
 names = [record["job"] for record in people_data]
 ```

-Then when the list comprehension comes tries to get ["job"] for the second record, a `KeyError` is thrown.
+…then when the list comprehension comes tries to get ["job"] for the second record, a `KeyError` is thrown.

 ```
 ----> 1 jobs = [record["job"] for record in people_data]